jeonghoon-lge/design-tokens_enovaui/lib/README.md

-# EnovaUI Design Tokens for Flutter
+# # @enovaui/design-tokens for Flutter

-Design token library for the EnovaUI design system for Flutter applications.
+A centralized repository of design tokens for LG Electronics' UI Kit, especially for Flutter applications.

 ## Overview

-This library provides design tokens for implementing consistent design in Flutter projects.
-It offers a design system optimized for webOS applications through primitive tokens and semantic tokens.
+This repository contains design tokens that define visual attributes for LG Flutter applications, specifically for the LG UI Kit design system.
+Design tokens help maintain consistency and enable theming across the ecosystem.

 ## Usage